-The U.S. Army Corps of Engineers Hydrologic Engineering Center River Analysis System, for short, the HEC-RAS model, can perform three types of calculations: (1) steady flow, (2) unsteady flow, and (3) movable boundary flow.
+The U.S. Army Corps of Engineers Hydrologic Engineering Center River Analysis System, for short, the HEC-RAS model, can perform five types of calculations: (1) steady flow, (2) unsteady flow, (3) two-dimensional flow, (4) movable-boundary flow, and (5) temperature and water-quality modeling.
 The steady flow component uses the standard step method for the solution of steady gradually varied flow.
 The unsteady flow component uses a numerical solution of the complete equations of gradually varied unsteady flow, commonly referred to as the dynamic wave.
+The two-dimensional flow component uses the depth-averaged equations of motion to calculate flow patterns in cases where two-dimensional flow is justified.
 The movable boundary component uses the sediment continuity and one of several sediment transport equations to calculate river bed aggradation and/or degradation.
+The temperature and water quality component models temperature and water quality parameters.

 ♦ When is it necessary to use unsteady flow?